anirbanbiswas04/Flask-Plant-Shop/README.md

 # Flask Plant Shop

-A E-commerce site built with Flask and Spectre.css.
+An E-commerce site built with Flask and Spectre.css.

 ## Description